Clane: Transport

 A commuter railway station in Sallins, approximately 6 km from Clane, has a service to Dublin.
-The town is also served by Go-Ahead Ireland, which operates regular bus service between Edenderry and Dublin with the routes 120/a/b/c/d/e/f/x.
+The town is also served by Go-Ahead Ireland, which operates regular bus services between Edenderry and Dublin on routes 120/a/b/c/d/e/f/x.
 A rapid town link service, provided by private operator JJ Kavanagh and Sons operates hourly between Clane, Sallins and Naas, and the route 139 served by the same company, operates regularly between Naas and the Institute of Technology, Blanchardstown.

 Sport

 There are 10 golf courses within 16 km of the town, including the K Club, where the 1995 European Open was held, and which hosted the 2006 Ryder Cup.

 Clane Rugby Club has two senior sides and a youth program, with pitches situated on the Ballinagappa Road.

-Clane GAA is located on the Prosperous Road, and is one of the most successful senior clubs in Kildare.
+Clane GAA is located on the Prosperous Road and is one of the most successful senior clubs in Kildare.
 The club last won the Kildare Senior Football Championship in 1997.
 Clane United is the local soccer club.